Analysis | Biden’s approval rating continues to erode, including with vital parts of his base

 Unfortunately for Biden, things have not improved since that news conference.
 On Thursday, CNN released a new poll conducted by SSRS that showed Biden’s approval sinking to 41 percent.
 That helped push his average approval rating lower as well, as calculated by FiveThirtyEight.
-Biden’s approval rating is now worse than any modern president at the same point according to FiveThirtyEight, save one: Donald Trump.
+Biden’s approval rating is now worse than that of any modern president at the same point in their tenure, according to FiveThirtyEight, save one: Donald Trump.
 And even in contrast to Trump, Biden is only running about even.

 What must be particularly galling about the new CNN poll to Biden’s team is that CNN’s polls had been consistently outperforming the average in recent months.
 As the average dropped late last summer, CNN’s polling stayed up near 50 percent.
 Then, in January and February, it slipped by nearly 10 points.
 (On the graph below, the CNN polls are marked at the point when the pollster completed its outreach to respondents.)